Building Industry Fairness Reforms Implementation and Evaluation Panel

 - Improving protections, including having a single retention trust account to be held by all contractors and private principals in the contractual chain.

 Government response to the Report

-The Government has considered the Panel’s Report and considers the recommendations will enhance the legislative framework while providing a process for the private sector to implement Project Bank Accounts (PBAs).
+The Government considers the Panel’s recommendations will enhance the present legislative framework and provide a measured process for the private sector to implement trust accounts.
 Consequently, the Government accepts or accepts in-principle the Panel’s recommendations.

-Implementing the Panel’s recommendations will deliver an enhanced PBA framework that will be phased in over a number of years.
-This will allow time for businesses to change their financial management practices, adapt to not having the ability to co-mingle project funds to use on other projects, and provide for market readiness and industry education.
+Implementing the Panel’s recommendations will deliver an enhanced trust account framework that will be phased in over a number of years.
+This will allow time for industry to prepare for the changes and for industry education to occur.

-For more information read the Government response to the Panel’s report (PDF, 694.57 KB).
+For more information read the Government response to the Panel Government response to the Panel’s report (PDF, 694.57 KB).

 - Chair: Ms Bronwyn Weir, managing director and consultation specialist in regulatory practice, enforcement and compliance matters in the building and construction industry

-- Deputy Chair: Ms Jennifer Robertson, corporate governance consultant and practicing lawyer, and Deputy Chair of the Queensland Building and Construction Commission
+- Deputy Chair: Ms Jennifer Robertson, corporate governance consultant and practising lawyer, and former Deputy Chair of the Queensland Building and Construction Commission

-- Member: Mr Troy Lewis, specialist in construction litigation and security of payment law
+- Member: Mr Troy Lewis, specialist in construction litigation and security of payment law, and Partner, Holding Redlich

 - Member: Ms Fionna Reid, managing director at Aitchison Reid Building and Construction Lawyers.